GG WP, DotA

-It’s taken me two weeks over three weeks nearly a month to finish this post.
+It’s taken me two weeks over three weeks nearly a month to finish this entry.
 I haven’t once felt like I made the wrong decision.
 Something inside me recoils at even the thought of playing.
 Like everyone else on Earth, I would give anything for Covid-19 to never have existed and for me to never have voluntarily resumed the DotA life.
 So much of my life has regressed.
 It will take sustained, diligent effort over a long period of time to claw my way back to where I was at the start of 2020, if that ever even becomes a possibility.
 But there was and is a pandemic, and I embraced DotA wholeheartedly because I needed it.
 I don’t regret that.
 I don’t know how I would have survived without it.

 One year later, the situation in India is worse than ever before, but it’s time for me to stop just trying to cope.
 I’m eternally grateful to DotA for having been there for me.
 Now it’s time to move on and I can’t imagine myself ever coming back, short of another pandemic-like apocalyptic event.
 I’m too busy doing the work.